 In 2018 the intended Corridor Services and the so-called Support Services were defined in coordination with the stakeholders.
 In 2019, various workshops dealing with specification and implementation of those Support Services were held.
 A first service, namely the route planning function of the RIS system, was successfully tested with a route from Belgium to the Black Sea.
 All 13 project partner countries agreed on terms of better communication of national infrastructure data (vessel positions, estimated time of arrival, bridge clearances, blockages, water depths, transport information and the like).
 The year 2020 was focused on the implementation of the systems.
 A new demo version of VisuRIS COMEX was presented in September 2020 and will subsequently be tested and optimized by the partners.
 The majority of the partner countries already continuously provide fairway and infrastructure data as well as vessel position data to VisuRIS COMEX.

 In 2020, project partners from 8 countries have commissioned a common electronic reporting system by means of joint procurement.
 This system enables the efficient fulfillment of reporting obligations in inland navigation with flexible delivery options for the respective national authorities.

 In the further course, the systems and the corresponding services are to be finalized and transferred to sustainable operation in the course of 2021, including a corresponding test and evaluation phase involving the future users of the systems.

 One of the biggest challenges of the project is not the technical implementation of the planned services, but the (data protection) legal basis for transnational data exchange, the joint procurement of the systems and, last but not least, the agreements for the future joint operation of the system (organizational and financial).
-These legal foundations have already been partially developed and will be finalized in the first half of 2021.
+These legal foundations have been developed within the first half of 2021.